jpdoyle/doing/README.md

     $ doing -f
     01:01:08 spent on 'Something Productive'

 That's it!
-Your doing.txt file will look like this:
+Your doing.txt file will look somethign like this:

     Something Productive:1388345856:1388349524